abdiYuu/abdiYuu/README.md

 <p

 - 🔭 I’m currently in school, also working on some personal projects to build my knowledge.
-- 🌱 I’m currently learning Python, HTML/CSS, JS, and various related frameworks.
+- 🌱 I’m currently focused on learning JavaScript with a plan to dive into React.
 - 💬 Ask me about my projects, my favourite anime, anything you like!